If You Eat Meat, Your Poop Is Killing the Ocean's Coral Reefs

 The model is able to predict nitrogen movements down to a square kilometer, making it easy to pinpoint very specific problem areas.
 It also accounts for different sources of waste, including regular sewage, septic systems, and direct input (untreated waste), because, as the authors wrote, “solutions depend on the source.”

-The study’s authors found that nearly half of the world’s wastewater-derived nitrogen comes from just 25 watersheds, most of which are concentrated In India, the Korean Peninsula, and China.
-The Yangtze river alone accounts for 11 percent.
+The study’s authors found that nearly half of the world’s wastewater-derived nitrogen comes from just 25 watersheds, most of which are concentrated in India, the Korean Peninsula, and China.
+The Yangtze River alone accounts for 11 percent.
 The three countries with the highest total nitrogen output are China, India, and the United States, which was expected.
 “Overall where there are a lot of people, especially really dense populations on big watersheds, that didn't really surprise me,” said Tuholske.

 He’s especially intrigued by high nitrogen output in areas like the Mississippi watershed, despite the fact that the U.S. is a developed nation that can afford better wastewater treatment facilities.
 As it turns out, water sanitation systems in the U.S. and Europe are really good at eliminating pathogens from wastewater but not as effective at removing nitrogen.